-Organisations must support learners and educators to undertake activity thatR1.22 drives improvement in education and training to the benefit of the wider health service.
+Organisations must support learners and educators to undertake activity that drives improvement in education and training to the benefit of the wider health service.

+Theme 2: Educational governance and leadership
-S2.1 The educational governance system continuously improves the quality and outcomes of education and training by measuring performance against the standards, demonstrating accountability, and responding when standards are not being met.

-The educational and clinical governance systems are integrated, allowings2.2 organisations to address concerns about patient safety, the standard of care, and the standard of education and training.

-S2.3 The educational governance system makes sure that education and training is fair and is based on principles of equality and diversity.

-Organisations^{} must have effective, transparent and clearly understood educational governance systems and processes to manage or control the quality of medical education and training.

-Organisations that are responsible for educational governance.

-R2.2 Organisations must clearly demonstrate accountability for educational governance in the organisation at board level or equivalent.
+- The educational governance system continuously improves the quality and outcomes of education and training by measuring performance against the standards, demonstrating accountability, and responding when standards are not being met. - The educational and clinical governance systems are integrated, allowing organisations to address concerns about patient safety, the standard of care, and the standard of education and training. - S2.3 The educational governance system makes sure that education and training is fair and is based on principles of equality and diversity. - Organisations must have effective, transparent and clearly understood educational governance systems and processes to manage or control the quality of R2.1 medical education and training. - Organisations that are responsible for educational governance. - Organisations must clearly demonstrate accountability for educational governance in the organisation at board level or equivalent.
 The governing body must be able to show they are meeting the standards for the quality of medical education and training within their organisation and responding appropriately to concerns.